for Heritage Open Days 2020

 WHAT WE DO

 This kind of artisanal art and manufacturing feeds the local economy, enriches the cultural heritage of Sheffield and is thriving at Portland Works.
+Here’s a random selection of our more than 25 makers but you can see the full list here.

 Our Supporters and Sponsors